persteenolsen/umbraco-13-starter-one/README.md

 - WebRouting:UmbracoApplicationUrl:your.domain.com

+- Go to MyProject . csproj and enable the ItemGroup / compile:

-Note: Check your settings in appsettings.Development.json for
+Note: Also check your settings in appsettings.Development.json for

 - Hosting:Debug